 A. SHE IS INDUSTRIOUS

-14:1 The wise woman builds her house, But the foolish tears it down with her own hands.
+“The wise woman builds her house, but the foolish tears it down with her own hands.”
+(Proverbs 14:1)

-31:13-18 She looks for wool and flax And works with her hands in delight.
-She is like merchant ships; She brings her food from afar.
-She rises also while it is still night And gives food to her household And portions to her maidens.
-She considers a field and buys it; From her earnings she plants a vineyard.
-She girds herself with strength And makes her arms strong.
-She senses that her gain is good; Her lamp does not go out at night.
+“She looks for wool and flax and works with her hands in delight.
+She is like merchant ships; she brings her food from afar.
+She rises also while it is still night and gives food to her household and portions to her maidens.
+She considers a field and buys it; from her earnings she plants a vineyard.
+She girds herself with strength and makes her arms strong.
+She senses that her gain is good; her lamp does not go out at night.”
+(Proverbs 31:13–18)

-31:24-25 She makes linen garments and sells them, And supplies belts to the tradesmen.
-Strength and dignity are her clothing, And she smiles at the future.
+“She makes linen garments and sells them, and supplies belts to the tradesmen.
+Strength and dignity are her clothing, and she smiles at the future.”
+(Proverbs 31:24–25)

-“She looks well to the ways of her household, And does not eat the bread of idleness.
+“She looks well to the ways of her household, and does not eat the bread of idleness.”
+(Proverbs 31:27)

-1Timothy 5:13 At the same time they also learn to be idle, as they go around from house to house; and not merely idle, but also gossips and busybodies, talking about things not proper to mention.
+“At the same time they also learn to be idle, as they go around from house to house; and not merely idle, but also gossips and busybodies, talking about things not proper to mention.”
+(1 Timothy 5:13)

-Now note and synthesize the following:
+Now note and synthesize the above simple contrast with the following:

-Titus 2:3-5 Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good, 4 so that they may encourage the young women to love their husbands, to love their children, 5 to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.
+“Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good, so that they may encourage the young women to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.”
+(Titus 2:3–5)

 B. SHE IS PRUDENT

-19:14 House and wealth are an inheritance from fathers, But a prudent wife is from the LORD.
+“House and wealth are an inheritance from fathers, but a prudent wife is from the Lord.”
+(Proverbs 19:14)

 C. SHE IS WISE AND UNDERSTANDING

-24:3-4 By wisdom a house is built, And by understanding it is established; And by knowledge the rooms are filled With all precious and pleasant riches.
+“By wisdom a house is built, and by understanding it is established; and by knowledge the rooms are filled with all precious and pleasant riches.”
+(Proverbs 24:3–4)

-The Bible says the primary role of the wife in marriage is to build and establish the home while the husband works outside as the breadwinner (cf. Titus 2:3–5).
-Whereas both are of similar value before God and society, they function in different capacities, teaming to build the Kingdom, their country and the next generation: Ideally, it takes a symbiosis of husband and wife to achieve all of the above.
-A godly woman is wise, understanding and knowledgeable of God’s blueprint and design; this is how God made marriages and families to function most effectively, the foundation of society.
+The Bible says the primary role of the wife in marriage is to build and establish the family/home while the husband works outside as the breadwinner.
+They are co-equals in the sight of God, but have different roles assigned to them by Him in the marriage.
+This is indubitable (“unquestionable; impossible to doubt”) if one believes that all Scripture is inspired by God (2 Timothy 3:16–17) and believes that the forthright instruction of Paul in Titus 2:3–5 is part of the Bible, which it is.
+Whereas both husband and wife are of similar value before God and society, they function in different capacities, teaming to build the Kingdom, their country, their marriage and the next generation: A symbiosis of husband and wife is necessary, demanded, in order to achieve all of the above.
+A godly woman is wise, understanding of this, knowledgeable of God’s blueprint and design; she knows all this and fully accepts it: That this is how God created man and woman, and how He made marriages and families to function in order to be most effective as the foundation of society.

-31:19-20 She stretches out her hands to the distaff, And her hands grasp the spindle.
-She extends her hand to the poor, And she stretches out her hands to the needy.
+“She stretches out her hands to the distaff, and her hands grasp the spindle.
+She extends her hand to the poor, and she stretches out her hands to the needy.”
+(Proverbs 31:19–20)

-E. SHE HAS CLASS
+E. SHE IS CLASSY

-31:21-22 She is not afraid of the snow for her household, For all her household are clothed with scarlet.
-She makes coverings for herself; Her clothing is fine linen and purple.
+“She is not afraid of the snow for her household, for all her household are clothed with scarlet.
+She makes coverings for herself; her clothing is fine linen and purple.”
+(Proverbs 31:21–22)

-31:17 She girds herself with strength And makes her arms strong.
+“She girds herself with strength and makes her arms strong.”
+(Proverbs 31:17)

-31:25 Strength and dignity are her clothing, And she smiles at the future.
+“Strength and dignity are her clothing, and she smiles at the future.”
+(Proverbs 31:25)

 F. SHE IS KIND

-31:26 She opens her mouth in wisdom, And the teaching of kindness is on her tongue.
+“She opens her mouth in wisdom, and the teaching of kindness is on her tongue.”
+(Proverbs 31:26)